stormpath/stormpath-console-guide/source/administration.rst

 - Resend the verification email for an Administrator Account
 - Add an Administrator to a Group, or remove them from one in which they are already a member

 Clicking **Edit** will take you to that Account's main page.
-For more information, see :ref:`accounts-editing`.
+For more information, see :ref:`accounts-edit`.

 .. _admin-adding-admins: